RuffTrigger/lootablebodies/README.md

 Death Chests:

 Upon a player's death, their inventory items are automatically transferred to a chest at their death location.
-The player's inventory is cleared, simulating the looting process.
+The player's inventory is cleared, simulating the looting process.^

+Stores Level & XP on player death:
+Save the player's Level and XP in the database when they die.
+When the chest is opened by the player who owns it, return the stored Level and XP to the player.

 Owner Protection:

 Only the owner of the chest (the player who died) can open and loot their chest.